cliffkang/vyng-backend-challenge/README.md

 There's so much I could do with this, but here are a few:
 - need to add more error alerts to the user, like if the username they try to create is not unique.
-- while doing the frontend, I added more endpoints, which I would need to add tests for
+- while doing the frontend, I added a few more endpoints, which I would need to add tests for
 - since I didn't design the backend for the current frontend, I would need to look at the backend to see if I can refactor to make it work more efficiently (but while working on it, the thought I had was that such a refactor would be highly dependent on future feature sets)
+- one potential would be: backend refactor to get rid of saving hashtags in channels and instead add more frontend functionality to browse videos within a single channel (so create a channel page)
 - obviously, improve the UX; I tried to complete this without spending too much time trying to fine-tune the UX
 - for the UX, have some kind of preview for the YouTube embed box
 - add tests for the frontend